BackupTheBerlios/viscacha-svn/viscacha/_docs/readme.txt

 with this line:
 .hiddenl ul {

-Upload to each image pack (Folder: "images/") the file "tt.gif" in the folger "bbcodes/".
+Upload to each image pack (Folder: "images/") the file "tt.gif" in the folder "bbcodes/".

-Many changes were made in the langauge files.
+Many changes were made in the language files.
 You have to update all files.
 If you translated the files, make a backup and diff the files later manually.
 You can not update them.
 English files are in the folder "2".
 German files are in the folder "1".
 Please remember: After updating please check the settings for all languages in your admin